Duality224/macping/README.md

 Usage: macping [MAC ADDRESS]

 Clears the arp cache using the ip utility, then scans the network with arp-scan to output the IP and MAC addresses for each device on the network.
 Greps the specified MAC address in the output of arp-scan, outputs the corresponding IP address, then pings the IP address.
-Also runs nslookup on the IP address.
+Also runs dig on the IP address to obtain device name.

 Requires setting network interface and network address range within the script before use.